hannahandkush/greends-pml/README.md

 <!---

 <details markdown="block">
 <summary> 2.
-Basic concepts (Feb 28, 2025): model, loss, fit, learning rate, perceptron, ... </summary>
+Basic concepts (Feb 28, 2025): model, loss, fit, learning rate, iterations, epochs </summary>

 The goal of the following classes is to understand how ML models can be trained in and used to solve regression and classification problems.
-We start by applying the machine learning approach to well-known statistical problems like linear regression to illustrate the stepwise approach followed in ML.
-We use synthetic data generated from a linear or quadratic regression, where one can control the underlying model and the amout of noise.
-Then, we consider the  `Iris` tabular data set with 4 explanatory variables and categorical label that can be one of three species.
+We start by applying the machine learning approach to well-known statistical models like linear regression to illustrate the stepwise approach followed in ML.
+We extend the approach to binary classification problems.

 - See (Raschka et al, 2022), Chapter 2: Training Simple Machine Learning Algorithms for Classification
-- Video on the Perceptron and early times of AI [The First Neural Networks](https://www.youtube.com/watch?v=e5dVSygXbAE&t=88s)
 - Basic concepts in Machine learning: *model*, *fit*, *epochs*, *loss*, *learning rate*, *perceptron*, parameters *weights*, for a simple regression problem.
 See [Basic concepts notes](https://github.com/isa-ulisboa/greends-pml/blob/main/docs/T1_basic_concepts.md).
 - Exercise: pseudo-code to train a simple Linear Regression model.
 See [Basic concepts notes](https://github.com/isa-ulisboa/greends-pml/blob/main/docs/T1_basic_concepts.md).
 </details>